crispab/agile-games/Learning.md

 despite the broadcast, it may be a problem with serialization.
 As with REST, keep a set of classes meant for transportation.

 I did a redesign of the API.
-First there was messages with parameters without type.
+First there were messages with parameters without type.
 Then I did a strictly typed API and used `oneOf` to identify the type of message.
 The decoder that understands the message gets the job done.
 This is a much cleaner design and there is no logic